ogenev/trust-net/solidity/README.md

 2. **No on-chain scoring** - this contract only emits events
    - Scores computed off-chain by indexer
-   - Verified on-chain by TwoHop library (separate contract)
+   - Verified on-chain by TrustPathVerifier library (separate contract)

 3. **Context binding** - always scope ratings to appropriate contexts
    - Don't use GLOBAL for sensitive capabilities